Back to top

 We were delighted to welcome Bolton St Catherine’s Academy in May 2018 as a sponsored academy and Bury Church of England High School joined us as a convertor academy in January 2022.

-What is the vision at The Bishop Fraser Trust?
+What guides us at The Bishop Fraser Trust

 Our vision is: